g-cassie/ember-drf/README.md

 ## Serializer

-`ember_drf` uses Serializers to make structural modifications to the default DRF responses (as opposed to purely aesthetic modifications that are handled by renderers).
+`drf_ember` uses Serializers to make structural modifications to the default DRF responses (as opposed to purely aesthetic modifications that are handled by renderers).
 The primary structural difference between Ember Data and out of the box DRF are as follows: